 Being married to a psychiatrist, there just happened to be a copy of the DSM IV in the house.
-I grabbed it and, on a hunch, turned to the section on personality disorders, where antisocial personality disorder caught my eye first.
+I grabbed it and, on a hunch, turned to the section on personality disorders, where antisocial

 Antisocial personality disorder is characterized by a lack of regard for the moral or legal standards in the local culture.
 There is a marked inability to get along with others or abide by societal rules.
 Individuals with this disorder are sometimes called psychopaths or sociopaths.

 Diagnostic Criteria ( DSM-IV™ ) made easy.

 1. Since the age of fifteen there has been a disregard for and violation of the right’s of others, those right’s considered normal by the local culture, as indicated by at least three of the following:A. Repeated acts that could lead to arrest.

 B. Conning for pleasure or profit, repeated lying, or the use of aliases.

 C. Failure to plan ahead or being impulsive.

 D. Repeated assaults on others.